Dog Dementia: Dealing with Canine Cognitive Dysfunction

 The signs of dog dementia can range from mild to severe, and there are several.
 It usually develops very slowly.
 Because of this, it can sometimes be hard to spot – many people just assume the symptoms are a ‘normal’ part of the aging process.

 For example, one of the first signs we noticed was anxiety.
-Inuk has never been an anxious dog.
-A few years ago she lost her hearing, and the following summer we noticed fireworks started to really bother her (they never had before).
-We thought the hearing loss was the culprit, but we’ve since learned it’s more likely a result of the CCD.
+Inuk had never been an anxious dog.
+A few years before this, she lost her hearing, and the following summer we noticed fireworks started to really bother her (they never had before).
+We thought the hearing loss was the culprit, but we learned it was more likely a result of the CCD.
 This was right at the start of her symptoms developing.

 [RELATED] There are many things you can do to support your dog as they age.
 Check this out.